SimonHoenscheid/vagrant-puppet-development-environment/puppet5/modules/firewall/README.markdown

 * `connmark`: Match the Netfilter mark value associated with the packet.
 Accepts values `mark/mask` or `mark`.
 These will be converted to hex if they are not hex already.
 Requires the `mark` feature.

 * `ctstate`: Matches a packet based on its state in the firewall stateful inspection table, using the conntrack module.
-Valid values are: 'INVALID', 'ESTABLISHED', 'NEW', 'RELATED'.
+Valid values are: 'INVALID', 'ESTABLISHED', 'NEW', 'RELATED', 'UNTRACKED'.
 Requires the `state_match` feature.

 * `date_start`: Start Date/Time for the rule to match, which must be in ISO 8601 "T" notation.
 The possible time range is '1970-01-01T00:00:00' to '2038-01-19T04:17:07'

 * `date_stop`: End Date/Time for the rule to match, which must be in ISO 8601 "T" notation.
 The possible time range is '1970-01-01T00:00:00' to '2038-01-19T04:17:07'

 * `destination`: The destination address to match.
 For example: `destination => '192.168.1.0/24'`.
 You can also negate a mask by putting ! in front.
 For example: `destination  => '!
 192.168.2.0/24'`.
 The destination can also be an IPv6 address if your provider supports it.
+This parameter is supported by firewall_multi (see below).

   For some firewall providers you can pass a range of ports in the format: 'start number-end number'.
 For example, '1-1024' would cover ports 1 to 1024.